 Will I get a pension in my new authority?

-From the 1 April 2023 you'll either work for Cumberland Council or Westmorland and Furness Council.
+From the 1 April 2023 you will now be working for Cumberland Council or Westmorland and Furness Council.
 As new employers they must automatically enrol any eligible staff into the Local Government Pension Scheme(LGPS).

 If I have opted out of the LGPS or joined the 50/50 section of the scheme will that change?